kuzzleio/documentation/src/sdk-reference/js/6/collection/validate-specifications/index.md

 ## Resolves

-Resolve to an object which contain information about the specifications validity.
+Resolves to an object which contain information about the specifications validity.
 It contains the following properties:

 | Property    | Type    | Description |